Democratic watchman. (Bellefonte, Pa.) 1855-1940, January 01, 1932, Image 4

 cite industry, election reform and other matters.
 The body remain-

-ed in session thirty-seven days, cost $273,561 and five minor acts
+ed in session thirty-seven days, cost $273,561 and five

-went onto the statute books as the net result of it,
+went onto the statute books as the net result of it.

-The call for the session just ended embodied nineteen
+The call for the session just ended embodied nineteen cardinal

-points, the principal ones being a $120,000,000
+points, the principal ones being a $120,000,000 bond issue, in-

 creased taxes on cigarettes, gasoline and bill boards.
+None of the

 Governor's major suggestions have been carried out.